-The University Essay Final Exam: A common essay final, shall count 20 percent toward the course grade.
+The University Essay Final Exam: A common essay final, shall count for approximately 20 percent toward the course grade.
 Students must take the final exam in order to pass the class.
-The mandatory final exam will be administered on Monday, December 19, 2016 at 12:15 - 2:30 PM.
+The mandatory final exam will be administered on Tuesday, May 21, 2019 at 2:45 PM - 5:00 PM.
 Bring a dictionary and a blue or black pen.
 Electronic dictionaries will not be permitted.